lorestew/MKR1010-Environmental-Soil-Sensor/README.md

-# MKR1010 Environmental Soil Sensor
+# MKR1010 Environmental & Soil Sensor

-Created a soil/enivornmental sensor using the Arduino MKR1010, DFRobot SEN0335, and a capacitive soil moisture sensor.
+Created a soil and enivornmental sensor combination using the Arduino MKR1010, DFRobot SEN0335, and a capacitive soil moisture sensor.
 Made to improve precision agricultre and can be used for home plants, gardens, ect.
 - Measures temperature, soil moisture, humidity, CO2, altitude, AQI, pressure, and volatile organic compounds.

 <p align="left">